TiGR/TADS/README.md

  - Index is number of records * 4 bytes long.
  - Maximum data record length: 1 Mb (specified in _refreshIndex).

-Initial release:
+## Initial release

- v index ONLY for speedup.
+ - index ONLY for speedup.
- v ID is # of record.
+ - ID is the number of record.
- v select single, select range, insert. v update.single v delete single. v refresh index.
+ - select single, select range, insert.
+ - update ssingle
+ - delete single.
+ - refresh index.

-Further releases:
+## Further releases

- v delete all from table.
+ - delete all from table.
- v drop table.
+ - drop table.

+## todo

  - mass delete (offset, limit).
  - unique ID - deletion of record should not affect IDs of other records (possibly, requires wrapping data into array - null value instead of array would mean that record was deleted.
 Do we need this?!!
     Indexes should contain UID.
 Each data row also.).
  - file locking, backuping.
+ - Consider checkup of idxfile being up-to-date (by comparing mdates of .dat and .idx).

-Already done:
+## Already done

  - storing keys and data together.
  - index ONLY for speedup.